University Of Dublin City

 Or, you could join a company and work in their office.
 Or, you could start your own company and run it from home.

-Whatever you decide to do, plenty of ways to make money online without a degree.
+Whatever you decide to do, there are plenty of ways to make money online without a degree.

-As I said, the University Of Dublin City has a very good reputation.
-It’s one of the oldest universities in the world and has been in operation since 1431.
+As I said, the University of Dublin City has a very good reputation.
+It’s one of the oldest universities in the world, having been in operation since 1431.

 However, I do think that other universities offer better options for new graduates looking to begin their careers.